VladRez/idiomatic-programming/rails/README.md

 |3 |python|Guido van Rossum|
 ___

-We create a `books` database to store all our books and a `book` model to access the table.
+We create a `books` database to store all our books and a `Book` model to access the table.

 +  Creating a Model `rails generate [singular model name]`